Banguela

 Banguela is a genus of azhdarchoid pterosaur from the Early Cretaceous period (Albian stage) of what is now Brazil.
 Only one species is known, Banguela oberlii.

 Discovery and naming

 The Swiss collector Urs Oberli acquired a pterosaur jaw fragment from the Chapada do Araripe.
 In 2005, this was described by André Jacques Veldmeijer and colleagues, and referred to Thalassodromeus sethi.

-In 2014 it was named and described by Jaime Headden and Hebert Bruno Nascimento Campos as a separate genus Banguela, with the type species Banguela oberlii.
+In 2015, it was named and described by Jaime Headden and Hebert Bruno Nascimento Campos as a separate genus Banguela, with the type species Banguela oberlii.
 The generic name is a Brazilian Portuguese word for "toothless one", especially used as an affectionate term for elderly women.
 The specific name honors Oberli.

 The holotype, NMSG SAO 251093, was probably found in the Romualdo Formation, also known as the Romualdo Member of the Santana Formation, dating from the Albian.
 It consists of the symphysis, fused front end, of the lower jaws.

-In 2018, a study placed the specimen in the subfamily Thalassodrominae, and formally named the species Thalassodromeus oberlii.

 Description

 Banguela has an estimated skull length of about 2 ft and wingspan of over 12 ft.
 The symphysis, with a preserved length of 273 mm, curves upwards and has a relatively short depression at its upper rear end.
 The front upper edge of the symphysis is sharp.
 The front bottom edge is sharp too but lacks a true crest.
 There are no teeth or tooth sockets present in the fragment.